 - Kuze in Ghost in the Shell: Stand Alone Complex plays this part for most of the second season.
 The confusion arises from the fact that he is an Unwitting Pawn to the Big Bad, who happens to lead the task force that is supposed to capture or kill Kuze.

 - Laplace's Demon in Rozen Maiden.
 He doesn't appear until the second season in the anime, but in the manga, he shows up before five of the dolls do — and we still don't know what he's doing.
+Possessing absolute causal knowledge of the universe, of course.
+In anime he mucks around dolls and their game in such a way one can suspect he is Rozen's servant with too much quirks.
+Well, either that or he just amuses himself with the show.

 - The seemingly unstoppable Iwanbo from Rurouni Kenshin was simply too dumb to carry on a fight without being distracted and running off.
 The following arc that is covered in the manga would later reveal the character to be merely feigning idiocy in order to hide his true nature and purpose.

 - Mystogan from Fairy Tail one of his biggest mysteries, is if he's really using his true strength against his opponents.
 But if you really want to find out I suggest you better be either really powerful, or have a decent escape plan.
+It should be noted that Mystogan is most definitely not a villain, nor was he ever hinted as such.
+He's basically an Enigmatic Minion for the Big Good, Makarov, that the main characters know next to nothing about at first.

 - Half of the villains of Magical Girl Lyrical Nanoha are this at one point.
 This has about a 100% overlap rate with the half of the villains that get befriended.